anykeyh/clear/README.md

   t.references to: "users", on_delete: "cascade", null: false
 ```

-There's no plan to offer `dependent` system on the associations in Clear,
+There's no plan to offer on Crystal level the `on_delete` feature, like
-but instead to use the features of postgres.
+`dependent` in ActiveRecord.
+That's a standard PG feature, just set it
+up in migration

 ## Architecture

+In short, here is the architecture

 ```text
 +---------------------------------------------+